ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 ## Choosing a Publisher

-I didn't really "choose" a publisher, but was eventually spurred on by the opportunity that Packt presented.
-I didn't go through the steps of deciding to write a book, then trying to choose a publisher, or whether or not to self-publish - but the topic is one of great interest to folks I have chatted with incidentally about technical book authorship.
+I didn't really "choose" a publisher, as I was not seriously considering a book project until Packt presented the packaged concept to me.
+As such, I didn't go through the steps of deciding to write a book, then trying to choose a publisher and whether or not to self-publish - but the topic is one of great interest to folks I have chatted with incidentally about technical book authorship.

-* DISCUSS: "Why go with a real publisher (e.g., Packt) instead of self publishing (e.g., LeanPub)".
-Answers - have friend who wrote for Packt, access to technical reviewers, publicity, distribution, and they already wanted a book on the topic.
+I will get more into the intricacies of working with my specific publisher throughout the rest of these posts.
+As to the broad question of working with a traditional publisher versus a self-publishing service like [Leanpub](https://leanpub.com/), the things that my publisher helped with that were really valuable includes the following:

+* **Technical Reviewers**: Packt recruited two community JavaScript developers to review the technical content for accuracy and suggestions.
+The reviewers for my book were absolutely top notch, and provided enormously useful feedback and comments.
+* **Content Editing**: A normal publishing house will provide proofreaders and content editors to fix language and writing errors.
+Packt does not always have the best reputation in this regard, so in my authoring, I viewed the final responsibility for all editing being my own.
+At the same time, the editors and proofreaders did find several misspellings, etc. over the course of my drafts.
+* **Layout and Formatting**: A publishing house will take care of all of the formatting issues, particularly those that require manual editing after the automated processes finish producing a print-worthy PDF.
+I'm not sure how far along the self-publishing services are in this regard, and in any case I didn't have to do any of this work - I just had to review and approve the print-ready PDFs.
+* **Publishing and Distribution**: Packt takes care of the publication in paper and eBook form.
+They also got the book listed on Amazon and other third party sites with proper metadata, etc. (although they needed a couple of rounds to get it right).
+* **Marketing**: Traditional publishing houses will also market your book via email, website articles, and other means to get the word out in ways you won't always be able to do yourself.
+In my case, Packt is in the process of creating an article around some of the book content to publish on their site and drive interest.
+Then, they'll launch and email and social media campaign.
+  I have no idea how that will go, but it should be interesting to see if it actually drums up more interest.

+From what I can intuit, the disadvantages of going with a traditional publisher
+include:

+* **Control**: Someone else is approving drafts and driving the entire process.
+* **People and Resources**: As an author, you are one of many to the publisher, and if they haven't staffed your book properly, you can end up waiting a long time for the project to move forward.
+As one example in my case, after I finished all of the drafts for the book, Packt sat on the book for an entire month without progress as they had some internally shuffling of editors and staff.
+* **Pressure**: With a traditional publishing house, you are one someone else's time line, and in Packt's case, they drove really hard to getting drafts in.
+At the same time, some authors might enjoy having a third party provide incentive to keep with the project.

+Would I self-publish my next book?
+I'm not sure.
+(I'm still not sure I'll ever write another technical book.)
+But, were I to go down the authoring rabbit hole once again, I would strongly consider self-publishing given the advances and control you have over the entire process.

+In any case, as far as my story here goes, I ended up with Packt.
+And I will say that in my case, the book was most likely finished much faster with Packt than with any the other publishing options or companies.

 ## The Book Proposal